Asianadian/simple-db-operations/README.md

 Clone this repository

-File > Open... -> select the location of the cloned repo
+In IntelliJ click File > Open... -> select the location of the cloned repo

 Open pg4Admin